Dawg Pound: Notoriety

 Dawg Pound fans quickly developed a reputation for misbehavior as well as vociferousness.
 Team officials banned the carrying of dog food into the stadium, as bleacher fans would shower the visiting team with Milk-Bones, along with eggs, batteries, and other objects.
-Dawg Pound fans also consumed hefty amounts of alcohol, even sneaking a keg into the stadium inside of a doghouse.
-Their reputation was such that other teams' rowdy fans would often be compared to them - in 1989, when a Cincinnati Bengals game was halted by the throwing of debris at the visiting Seattle Seahawks, Bengals coach Sam Wyche addressed the crowd, angrily reminding them that, "You don't live in Cleveland, you live in Cincinnati!"
+Dawg Pound fans also consumed hefty amounts of alcohol, even sneaking a keg into the stadium inside a doghouse.
+Their reputation was such that other teams' rowdy fans would often be compared to them—in 1989, when a Cincinnati Bengals game was halted by the throwing of debris at the visiting Seattle Seahawks, Bengals coach Sam Wyche addressed the crowd, angrily reminding them, "You don't live in Cleveland, you live in Cincinnati!"

 On at least one occasion, Dawg Pound rowdiness affected the outcome of a game.
-In the fourth quarter of a 1989 game against the hated Denver Broncos, the rain of batteries, rocks, eggs, and other debris coming down from the bleachers was endangering the safety of the players.
+In the fourth quarter of a 1989 game against the hated Denver Broncos, the rain of batteries, rocks, eggs, and other debris coming down from the bleachers endangered the safety of the players.
 To move the action away from the east end, referee Tom Dooley had the teams switch sides.
 That put the wind at the Browns' back.
 The Browns won on a Matt Bahr field goal that barely cleared the crossbar.

 At the final game at Cleveland Stadium in December 1995, fans, including members of the Dawg Pound, ripped the bleachers and seats from the stands, many having brought wrenches, crowbars, and other tools to dislodge the seats.
 Some fans threw the seats onto the field, while others took them home as souvenirs.

 "Here We Go Brownies Here We Go! - Woof!
 Woof!" is the most common chant heard in the Pound, especially on drives (either offensive or defensive) going towards that end of the field.